Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 Boone edges toward the door:

-Let’s discuss this after the show—
+We’ll discuss it after the show—

 A third ring.
 Boone’s urgency ratchets up: